-- (i) When an option in Clause 1 or 2 is exercised, the entire Share of the deceased Party shall be purchased by the surviving Parties. - (ii) Where there is more than one surviving Party purchasing the Share then unless the Parties amongst themselves agree otherwise, each Party shall purchase such proportion of the deceased's share in the Business and pay such proportion of the value agreed for the purpose of Clause 4 hereof as corresponds to the percentage of the Business's capital (LLP or partnership) or the issued ordinary shares of the Business (company) to which that Party was beneficially entitled immediately before the event giving rise to the option in Clause 1 or 2 Provided Always that for the purposes of determining such a percentage it shall be assumed that the Business's capital or issued ordinary shares (as appropriate) did not include the Share to which the deceased Party was entitled.
+- (i) When an option in Clause 1 or Clause 2 (if applicable) is exercised, the entire Share of the incapacitated Party shall be purchased by the other Parties. - (ii) Where there is more than one Party purchasing the Share then unless the Parties amongst themselves agree otherwise, each Party shall pay such proportion of the value agreed for the purpose of Clause 4 hereof as corresponds to the percentage of the Business's capital (LLP or partnership) or the percentage of the issued ordinary shares of the Business (company) to which that Party was beneficially entitled immediately before the event giving rise to the option in Clause 1 or 2 (if applicable) Provided Always that for the purposes of determining such a percentage it shall be assumed that the Business's capital or issued ordinary shares (as appropriate) did not include the Share to which the incapacitated Party was entitled.